TeachBooks/mirror_teachbook_manual/book/installation-and-setup/environments.md

 # lastly any packages you wish to download directly from a Git repository
 download_link_replacer @ git+https://gitlab.tudelft.nl/mude/sphinx-download-link-replacer
 ```
 This file needs to be manually updated by the team everytime a new package is required.
 It will be useful to routinely update the packages in your environment by downloading the required packages again.
+The packages used by sphinx-thebe or JupyterLite-Sphinx are not influenced by `requirements.txt`.

 This can be done by typing the following in your terminal (in the right environment): `pip install -r requirements.txt`.